-This BLOG On Bankruptcy Alternatives & How Bankruptcy Affects Mortgage Qualification Was UPDATED And PUBLISHED On July 19th, 2020
+This Article On Bankruptcy Alternatives & How Bankruptcy Affects Mortgage Qualification

 Many who have extenuating circumstances such as job loss, business loss, medical issues, or divorce fall behind on their debts.
 Once consumers fall behind on their debts due to loss of income, it is very difficult to catch up.
 Many who are behind on bills and are drowning in debt think about filing bankruptcy as an option.

 - For those folks who have been laid off or went through a divorce find themselves behind on their bills and feel extremely discouraged on how they can ever catch up